mcdougallab/matlabneuroninterface/doc/DEV_README.md

 Vector related:
 - 264: math functions that return a double (these are all functions of 1 variable), that can be applied on the vector data

-## Static library file

-We use clibgen with MinGW64, and give it a .a static library file, which is included in bin/.

-Hence this version only works on Windows (for now) for MATLAB versions R2022a and up; at this version support for .a static libraries was added.

-To convert the libnrniv.dll file to a static library we used the following
-steps:
-- We can see the libnrniv.dll contents with `dumpbin /exports bin/libnrniv.dll`
-- All the exports listed there were saved to bin/libnrniv.def
-- The DLL can then be converted to a .a file with `dlltool -d bin/libnrniv.def -D bin/libnrniv.dll -l bin/libnrniv.a`
-- dlltool.exe can be found (for me) at C:\ProgramData\MATLAB\SupportPackages\R2022a\3P.instrset\mingw_w64.instrset\bin\dlltool.exe

 ## Useful links